 I’ve never spoken about this, until now, as I just thought I was not smart enough, and certainly did not want to be stereotyped in any way.

 I have nurtured this quirky personality to compensate for my hidden flaws, my vulnerability, my sadness, my weaknesses, my personal life… but never did I think it was dyslexia, maybe just depression and introversion that slowed my capacity to learn and speak properly.

 Dyslexia — Facts and figures:

 Dyslexia is a Specific Learning Difficulty (SpLD).

-1/10 people in the UK has some degree of dyslexia, some statistic suggest 1/5.
+1/10 people in the UK have some degree of dyslexia, some statistics suggest 1/5.